Skip to main content

 Location: Cambridge, MA

 Academics: Harvard features a set of general education requirements that all freshmen in the college must complete in addition to the courses for their major.
-The general education requirements at Harvard are designed to expose students to broader ranges of subject material and enhance their understanding of the world outside the school’s hallowed halls.
-The schools considerable resources allow for undergraduate research and a great degree of freedom to pursue academic interests, opportunities that Harvard students are sure to take advantage of.
+The general education requirements at Harvard are designed to expose students to a broader range of subject material and enhance their understanding of the world outside the school’s hallowed halls.

-Student Life: The residential college system at Harvard is designed to foster tight-knit relationships between students and faculty masters.
-There are 12 residential houses that students are placed into their sophomore year, each with a distinct culture and personality.
-Students remain a part of their houses until graduation, coming to form close relationships with fellow students in their house and enjoying all the amenities the houses offer.
-Due to the presence of Harvard’s infamous final clubs, Greek life plays a small but growing role in the social scene at Harvard, although fraternities and sororities are not recognized by the university.
+Student Life: The residential college system at Harvard is designed to foster tight-knit relationships between students and faculty mentors.
+There are 12 residential houses where students are placed in their sophomore year, each with a distinct culture and personality.
+Students remain part of their houses until graduation, forming close relationships with fellow students in their houses and enjoying all the amenities the houses offer.

 University of Pennsylvania